The Complexity of Approximating Bounded-Degree Boolean \sharp CSP

-\emph{{\bf Case 2.1.} At least one of $R_0$ and $R_1$ has positive width.} We consider the following two cases.
+\emph{{\bf Case 2.1:} $R_1$ has a constant column,} say the $k$th.
+If the $k$th column of $R_0$ is also constant, it must have the opposite value (or $R$ would have a constant column).
+Therefore, $\proj{1,k+1} R$ is either $\Req$ or $\Rneq$, so $R$ 3-simulates equality by Lemma~\ref{lemma:proj-eq}.

-\emph{{\bf Case 2.1.1.} $R_1$ has a constant column.} Suppose the $k$th column of $R_1$ is constant.
-If the $k$th column of $R_0$ is also constant, then the projection of $R$ to its first and $(k+1)$st columns is either equality or disequality (since the corresponding column of $R$ is not constant) so $R$ 3-simulates equality by Lemma~\ref{lemma:proj-eq}.
-Otherwise, if the projection of $R$ to the first and $(k+1)$st columns is $\Rimp$, then $R$ 3-simulates equality by Lemma~\ref{lemma:proj-eq}.
-Otherwise, that projection must be $\Rnand$.
-By Lemma~\ref{lemma:ORconj-OR} and the assumption of Case~2.1, $\Ror$ is ppp-definable in at least one of $R_0$ and $R_1$ so $R$ 3-simulates equality by Lemma~\ref{lemma:OR-NAND-eq}.
+Otherwise, the $k$th column of $R_0$ is not constant, so $\proj{1,k+1} R$ is either $\Rimp$ or $\Rnand$.
+In the first case, $R$ 3-simulates equality by Lemma~\ref{lemma:proj-eq}.
+In the second case, $\Ror$ is ppp-definable in at least one of $R_0$ and $R_1$ by Lemma~\ref{lemma:ORconj-OR} so $R$ 3-simulates equality by Lemma~\ref{lemma:OR-NAND-eq}.